On the Pic de l’Ours in the Massif de l’Estérel

 At the same time, it is the man’s favourite mountain.
 He always goes up when his feet itch.
 Sometimes on a racing bike, sometimes on a mountain bike.
 I’ll introduce you to both tours here.

-Tour 1): With the racing bike on the Pic de l’Ours in the Massif de l’Estérel
+Tour 1): By racing bike on the Pic de l’Ours in the Massif de l’Estérel

 And no two journeys are the same.
 Sometimes, he meets a cyclist who asks him for directions in English until they both find out that they are Germans and then rave about the area together.